gardener/gardener/README.md

 ## Setting up your own Gardener landscape in the cloud

+The quickest way to test drive Gardener is to install it virtually onto an existing Kubernetes cluster, just like you would install any other Kubernetes-ready application.
+Launch your automatic installer [here](https://gardener.cloud/installer/)

-If you already have a Kubernetes cluster then please take a look at our [Gardener Helm Chart](https://github.com/gardener/gardener/tree/master/charts/gardener).
+We also have a [Gardener Helm Chart](https://github.com/gardener/gardener/tree/master/charts/gardener).
 Alternatively you can use our [garden setup](https://github.com/gardener/garden-setup) project to create a fully configured Gardener landscape which also includes our [Gardener Dashboard](https://github.com/gardener/dashboard).

 ## Feedback and Support